jarv/jarv.org/content/posts/rollout-percentage.md

 +++
-title = "Displaying the host percentage in an Ansible Deploy" date = "2020-10-02" slug = "host-percentage" tags = ["ansible"]
+title = "Displaying the percentage of hosts completed during a rolling Ansible Deploy using serial" date = "2020-10-02" slug = "host-percentage" tags = ["ansible"]
 +++

-Recently we were looking at enhancing our deployment pipeline so that we run validation checks between every batch that is ugpraded.
+Recently we were looking at enhancing our deployment pipeline so that we run validation checks between every batch that is upgraded.
 For our VM deployments in Ansible we normally have

 ```
 serial: 10%